urban-toolkit/awesome-urban-datasets/README.md

 ### Flooding

 - [European Flood 2013 Dataset](https://github.com/cvjena/eu-flood-dataset): This repository contains metadata and annotations of a flood dataset used in the context of interactive content-based image retrieval.
+- [Flooding Complaints to 311](https://data.cityofchicago.org/Service-Requests/Flooding-Complaints-to-311/qrmr-m89j/about_data): 311 flooding complaints received by the City of Chicago.
+- [Smart Green Infrastructure Monitoring Sensors - Historical](https://data.cityofchicago.org/Environment-Sustainable-Development/Smart-Green-Infrastructure-Monitoring-Sensors-Hist/ggws-77ih/about_data): Results from a 2017-2018 project of city-installed sensors measuring water runoff from streets and sidewalks.

 ## Human-driven phenomena